-In summarising the impact of this fellowship program, Professor John Crompton said:
+In summarising the impact of the Vietnam Neuro-Ophthalmology Fellowship Project, Professor John Crompton said

-“The three neuro-ophthalmology fellows have shown impressive improvement in their ability to take a proper history, examination, formulate a different diagnosis, investigate appropriately, make a final diagnosis and a management plan.”
+“'The three neuro-ophthalmology fellows have shown impressive improvement in their ability to take a proper history, examination, formulate a different diagnosis, investigate appropriately, make a final diagnosis and a management plan".”– Professor John Crompton

-Sight For All’s founding ophthalmologists have had a long association with Myanmar.
-For example: In the sub-speciality area of vitreo retina, Sight For All’s doctors have trained three fellows with the South Australian Institute of Ophthalmology since 1996.
-These three doctors: Mya Aung, San Myint, San Hlaing Min treat countless patients in this sub-speciality area each year and are now training another three vitreo retina specialists at the Yangon Eye Hospital, Myanmar.
-Sight For All provides ongoing training workshops to these doctors.
-Sight For All Visionary, Associate Professor Henry Newland supports the training of these doctors plus the provision of equipment and consumables through an annual trip to Myanmar.
-With each trip costing only $2,600 AUD the impact of ongoing teaching for these fellows in Myanmar is immense.
+One example of this is in the sub-speciality area of vitreo retina, where Sight For All’s doctors trained three fellows with the South Australian Institute of Ophthalmology.
+These three doctors: Mya Aung, San Myint, San Hlaing Min now treat countless patients in this sub-speciality area each year and have since trained their own vitreo retina specialists at the Yangon Eye Hospital, Myanmar.

 Subscribe to our newsletter to keep up to date with our latest news, events and achievements.